terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/sap-ready-to-go/README.md

 ## Summary Tasks

-- Creates a new private subnet for SAP communication for the entire landscape and attaches it to cloud connections (in Non PER DC).
+- Creates a new private subnet for SAP communication for the entire landscape.
 - Creates and configures one PowerVS instance for SAP HANA based on best practices.
 - Creates and configures multiple PowerVS instances for SAP NetWeaver based on best practices.
 - Creates and configures one optional PowerVS instance that can be used for sharing SAP files between other system instances.